flowmatters/openwater/doc/parameterisation.md

 'rainfall for ${cgu} in catchment ${catchment}'
 ```

+## Sequence of parameterisation

+This document has described different approaches to configuring parameters and input timeseries for model graphs.
+In practice, a number of these are used and some will be required more than once for a given model, such as for configuring different input timeseries or configuring parameters for different models.

+Multiple parameterisation 'actions' can be configured in a sequence that gets executed when the model file is written to disk.

+In practice, this will typically mean that broader actions, such as applying default parameters, will occur first, followed by progressively more specific actions.
+It is possible, and expected, that later actions will overwrite at least some of the effect of earlier actions.

 ## Custom parameterisation logic

 While the above parameterisation functionality covers a wide range of model setup situations, it is possible to write bespoke model parameterisation in Python.
 See for example: